reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

    * All measurements from the tedge device only, excluding the ones from other services and child devices
    * All measurements from all connected child devices
    * All measurements from everything (the tedge device itself, its services and child devices and their services)
+   * All messages from a subset of child devices based on some filtering criteria (e.g: device-type, firmware version etc)
 1. Service ids must be namespaced under each device as it is highly likely that the same type of service may have the same name on multiple/all devices.
    It would be really difficult to maintain uniqueness in service name across an large fleet of devices.